 Regional Economic Impact

 Research activity by faculty and students is one of the major drivers of economic impact at UMass Lowell.
 As research expenditures continue to grow through a mix of grants, private funding and university investment, the campus has developed a variety of partnerships that exchange knowledge and resources between the university and public, private and non-profit sectors.
-These community-engaged activities include teaching, learning, service and research, resulting in a total economic impact of $921.9 million for 2015.
+These community-engaged activities include teaching, learning, service and research, resulting in a total economic impact of $1.1 billion for 2018.

 UMass Medical School

 From providing flu shots to seniors and schoolchildren to promoting participation in the 2017 Greater Worcester Community Health Improvement Plan, the mission of UMass Medical School is to engage with the Greater Worcester and Central Massachusetts communities.
 The total economic impact of this engagement for 2018 was $1.8 billion.